ffbinaries/ffbinaries-api/readme.md

 (https://github.com/vot/ffbinaries-prebuilt/releases) and are simply repackaged versions of packages provided by other people (see Credits section).

-The repackaging was done in order to provide consistent archive format and ship all components as individual downloads.
+Repackaging was done in order to provide consistent archive format and ship all components as individual downloads.

 ## Online documentation